the following writeup is about display colour management: how to install icc

 shaper curve.

-all gui colours need to be given in rec2020 tristimulus values.
+all gui colours need to be given in rec2020 tristimulus values (in particular

 bc1 thumbnails are stored in gamma/sRGB. they are loaded as